 Chili is a standard recipe to make on those coldest of days.
 Top it with some good cheddar, a bit of sour cream, some scallions, and have it with some cornbread cake.
 Of course, meat eaters can add their share.

 I cook my chili in the oven in my la chamba clay cookware, which may have given it some different results.
 You could also cook this on the stove for the same cooking time or in the oven in something like a dutch oven.
 I think cooking it in the oven brings out the flavor of the ingredients really well.

-I also think the fire roasted tomatoes really give the chili a hoppin’ flavor.
+Using the fire roasted tomatoes really give the chili a hoppin’ flavor.
 I’ve only seen them made by the Muir Glen company at my grocery.
 If you cannot find them, try using fire roasted red peppers, which are usually found with the olives/pesto/capers.
-The tomato products really go a long way in the chili, so try to the use the good stuff if you can.
-Also, try to find beans and tomato products that don’t have additional salt.
-A bunch of salt isn’t necessary in this dish and makes it healthier!
-This chili definitely has a great chili taste, but isn’t spicy.
-If you like your chili hot spicy, add a a hot pepper or some red pepper flakes.
+The tomatoes are the base of chili, so try to the use the good stuff.
+This chili has a great chili taste, but isn’t spicy.
+If you like your chili hot spicy, add a hot pepper or some red pepper flakes.

 If hope you find that chili doesn’t have to have meat in it in order for it to be great!

 - Two-14.5oz fire-roasted diced tomatoes (or One-28oz can)

 - One-14.5oz tomato sauce

 - One Green Bell Pepper

 - Two Celery Ribs

 - 3 Cloves Garlic